Healthy Homes Assessment Paremata

 Paremata Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Paremata and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Paremata and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove conformance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.

-• Property managers and private landlords have to make sure their rental properties conform with the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed , or altered tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2023

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes